nixonsc/nixsonsc.github.io/_pages/research.md

 “Climate-Induced Shocks and Productive Capacities of Vulnerable Groups: A Micro-Perspective from Maize Farmers in Zimbabwe” with Canicio Dzingirai.

 ## Non-Technical Policy Briefs & Media Appearance

+**2021**\
+“The Effect of Broad-Based Black Economic Empowerment (B-BBEE) Laws on Mutual Funds’ Performance in South Africa,” with Heinz Eckart Klingelhöfer.
+AfricaGrowth Agenda, 18(4), 14-17.\
+“The Missing Link in Zimbabwe’s Revenue System: The Informal Sector,” AfricaGrowth Agenda, 16(2), 14-16.
+“Time for Hemp Value Chain in Zimbabwe?”
+Business Weekly, December 22, 2018 “Building a Firm Foundation for Real Economic Transformation,” Business Weekly, December 1, 2017.

+**2024**\
-**2024**&nbsp;&nbsp;&nbsp;&nbsp;“Group-lending, Peer-monitoring in Microfinance Contracts in Rural Zimbabwe: What Should We Know?”
+“Group-lending, Peer-monitoring in Microfinance Contracts in Rural Zimbabwe: What Should We Know?”
 The Sunday Mail, May 5, 2024\
 “The ABCs of Enhancing Financial Inclusion in Rural Markets.”
 The Sunday Mail, April 28, 2024.\
 “Why Banking the Rural Poor in Zimbabwe is Hard But not Impossible?”
 The Sunday Mail, April 14, 2024.\
 “Can Microfinance Change Lives of Low-income Rural Households in Zimbabwe?”
 The Sunday Mail, April 7, 2024.\
-**2021**&nbsp;&nbsp;&nbsp;&nbsp;	“The Effect of Broad-Based Black Economic Empowerment (B-BBEE) Laws on Mutual Funds’ Performance in South Africa,” with Heinz Eckart Klingelhöfer.
-AfricaGrowth Agenda, 18(4), 14-17.\
-“The Missing Link in Zimbabwe’s Revenue System: The Informal Sector,” AfricaGrowth Agenda, 16(2), 14-16.

-“Time for Hemp Value Chain in Zimbabwe?”
-Business Weekly, December 22, 2018

-“Building a Firm Foundation for Real Economic Transformation,” Business Weekly, December 1, 2017.